minaramez/add-users/README.md

 ## Note
 This script is specifically designed to run on a Linux machine.
 Please ensure that you have the necessary permissions to add users and execute system commands.

-For any questions or issues, please contact the script author: Mina Ramez Farag.